-I taught a course on queer fiction at City Lit in London in 2019, and have taught on the Contemporary Art Practice MA at the Royal College of Art, as well as giving guest lectures and workshops at Brunel, Central Saint Martin’s, Studio Voltaire, Birkbeck, the University of Sussex, The American University of Central Asia (Bishkek) and elsewhere.
+I teach a course on queer fiction at City Lit in London, and also teach on the Contemporary Art Practice MA at the Royal College of Art; I have also given guest lectures and workshops at Brunel, Central Saint Martin’s, Studio Voltaire, Birkbeck, the University of Sussex, The American University of Central Asia (Bishkek) and elsewhere.
 I completed my PhD in Creative & Critical Writing at the University of Sussex in July 2019, and appeared on the BBC’s Christmas University Challenge in December 2020.

 If you wish to get in touch with me, please use the Contact form.